 This challenge focuses on one such question: what is the best way to produce fluent translations from disfluent speech?
 Further information about disfluent conversational speech can be found below.

-This task uses a smaller dataset than other tasks in the constrained setting, which we hope some groups may find more approachable.
+This task uses a smaller dataset than other tasks, which we hope some groups may find more approachable.
 To enable wide participation, we have multiple participation options:

 - We ask for submissions which translate from speech, or text-only using provided ASR output

-- We encourage systems with both constrained and unconstrained data conditions
+- We encourage systems with both constrained (Fisher only) and unconstrained (open) data conditions

 Submitted systems will ranked in terms of multiple automatic metrics including BLEU and METEOR.